sirthias/spliff/README.md

 val delInsMov: Seq[Diff.Op.DelInsMov] = diff.delInsMovOps
 val delInsMovSorted: Seq[Diff.Op.DelInsMov] = diff.delInsMovOpsSorted // same but sorted by index

-// the diff result as a list of 'delete', 'insert', 'move' and replace operations val allOps: Seq[Diff.Op] = diff.allOps // already sorted by index
+// the diff result as a list of 'delete', 'insert', 'move' and 'replace' operations val allOps: Seq[Diff.Op] = diff.allOps // already sorted by index

 // a bidirectional mapping between each individual base and target index, where possible